-During a student’s OPT authorization period, they must report to the International Services Office anytime they accept employment by submitting the following documentation:
+During a student's OPT authorization period, they must report to the International Services Office any time they accept employment by submitting the OPT/STEM Employment Information Form, which requires the following documentation:

 - Offer letter (must be on company letterhead, state the date the student began employment, and whether the student is a full or part-time employee.)

 Any change of U.S. address, phone number, or email must be send to the ISO within 10 days of the change via the Personal Information Update Form.

 Students are permitted to change jobs during the Post-Completion OPT period; however all jobs must be related to the field of study and all employment must be reported to the ISO accompanied by an offer letter within 10 days of the change.